sbackus/LD45---Our-Glory-Shall-Not-Descend/README.md

 ## Description

-A rogue-like where instead of starting with a class, equipment or even a body, you start with nothing...
+A rogue-like game written in Python where instead of starting with a class, equipment or even a body, you start with nothing...
+You are a ghost and in order to level up you have to posess and fight progressivly larger creatures and solve puzzles

 Based in part on the LibTCOD tutorial: http://rogueliketutorials.com/tutorials/tcod/